 2. Don’t Buy Food Off the Ship – There’s food everywhere on that ship, so don’t pay for it somewhere else!
 I am rarely known to miss a meal, but even I hate to pay for food in ports.
 When possible, we eat a big breakfast before getting off the ship and then wait until we get back on the ship for our next meal.
 There’s so much food that you’ve already paid for onboard!
 We don’t want to waste it!

 3. BYOB or Look for Opportunities to Get Free Adult Beverages – As a teetotaler myself, my advice to save money would normally be not to drink, but I realize this isn’t the preferred option for everyone.
 So, take advantage of reducing your costs or even snagging free drinks while on your vacation.
 First, Disney is one of the only cruise lines that allows you to BYOB onboard.
 I don’t know much about alcohol, but I’m pretty sure bringing it with you costs less than buying it onboard!
 The only restrictions are that it must go in your carryon, which must fit through the x-ray machine.
 No coolers are allowed.
 FYI, if you bring a bottle to the dining rooms to enjoy with your meal, you will be charged a corking fee.
-If you bring a glass that’s already poured, you will not.
 Second, there are also some opportunities for free drinks onboard.
 The Captain’s Reception offers free drinks, plus you get to meet the Captain and his officers.
 Additionally, if you’re a Disney Vacation Club member or a Gold or Platinum Castaway Club member (meaning you’ve sailed Disney more than 5 times), the respective receptions serve mimosas.
 Finally, if you’re staying concierge you will also have a reception with free drinks on boarding day, and in the lounge in the evenings if you are on the Dream or Fantasy.

 4. Bring Bottled Water – Bottled water is great to have for times like getting off the ship for a shore excursion, but it’s expensive onboard (and Disney will try to sell you some the first day).
 No problem, bring your own!
 Similar to alcohol, you can’t pack it in your suitcase, but you can bring it in your carry on.
 Hopefully, a rolling carry on considering how much a few bottles of water can weigh.
 If you can’t do that, then bring some refillable bottles (or use the ones Disney gives their repeat guests if you are, indeed, a repeat guest) and fill them with ice and water from the drink stations.